sky107/Repository-1/Node JS/README.md

 Deployment  (Best Practices)
 -----------
--> Use .env files
+-> Use .env files | we can configure env variable before 'node app.js' command type file with modified scripts

 -> Reduce error output details to the client

--> Set secure response headers
+-> Set secure response headers | Ex using helmet -> app.use(helmet())  | add addtional headers for secruity

--> Add assets compression
+-> Add assets compression | Ex using compression -> app.use(compression()) | reduce the css and other chunks of files

--> configre logging

--> use SSL/TlS
+-> configre logging | Ex using morgan -> app.use(morgan()) | logs error in realtime , we can configure to write in filestream

+-> use SSL/TLS | we can generate public and private key to produce a certificate on port of server within few minutes using https pkg , but browser should recognize is valid as vertificate from other authorities (trusted) will run without warning.

+Note to depolyment in Heroku-> If we are storing some data on server heroku restarts /sleeps hence entire code get re exectued in FREETIER , hence data does not  persists so use third party like AWS S3 , etc .
+In case of own server IP virtual machine ,no issue.

 MVC